 Employees are encouraged to report to IBAC known or suspected incidences of improper conduct or detrimental action in accordance with these procedures.
 All employees of TCV have an important role to play in supporting those who have made a legitimate disclosure.
-They must refrain from any activity that is, or could be perceived to be, victimisation or harassment of a person who makes a disclosure under the Pubic Interest Disclosures Act.
+They must refrain from any activity that is, or could be perceived to be, harassment or discrimination, or other adverse action, taken against a person who makes a disclosure under the Act.
 Furthermore, they should protect and maintain the confidentiality of a person they know or suspect to have made a disclosure under the Act or to be cooperating with an investigation of a disclosure under the Act.

-What is a public interest disclosure?
+What is a Public Interest Disclosure?